matteo14c/HaploCoV/README.md

 The file is delineated by tabulations.
 Allele variants are reported as a comma separated list.
 The format is as follows<br>:
 *genomicposition_ref|alt* i.e. *1_A|T* for example indicates a A to T substitution in position 1 of the reference genome<br>

+A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: [HaploCoVFormatted.txt]([http://159.149.160.88/HaploCoVFormatted.txt.gz) in the form o a  with `gzip` compressed file.
+When de-compressed the file should be around 2.9G in size.

 ## Dates and time in HaploCoV